stisa/graph/README.md

 Graph
 =====

-This is a basic plotting library, written in [nim](http://nim-lang.org) and based on nimage.
+This is a basic plotting library, written in [nim](http://nim-lang.org) and based on nimPNG.
-The end goal is to have a tiny plotting lib to include in [jupyternim](https://github.com/stisa/jupyternim)
+The end goal is to have a tiny plotting lib to use with [jupyternim](https://github.com/stisa/jupyternim)
-Outputs a `.png` file.
+Outputs a `.png` file or a string that contains the `png` as binary data.

+For what I want to achieve and where I'm at, see [target](notes/target.md)

-Some examples are inside [examples](examples):
+Some examples are in [examples](examples):

 ### Example 1
 ![lines](examples/example1.png)